 The Munich airport brewery, Airbräu, is a full-scale brewery and beer garden right in the center of Munich’s main airport (Flughafen München).
 It opened in 1999 and was actually the world’s first and only airport brewery.

 Munich, Germany is a city big on breweries and beer gardens so the encouragement to dive right in should come as no surprise at all.
+(See what else there is to do in Munich here!)
 They serve big Bavarian meals and a menu of, well, big Bavarian beers.
 Lemme just get this out of the way now—everything in Munich: big, Bavarian.

 Airbräu, the Munich Airport Brewery is: